ypablo/School-of-Magic/README.md

 ## Description

 Personal website made with plain HTML and CSS.
-Responsive design, little bit JavaScript but no frameworks and other 3rd party tools were used.
+Responsive design, little bit of JavaScript but no frameworks and other 3rd party tools were used.
 Website use awesome fonts.

 ## Usage